-Susann Cokal is a moody historical novelist, a pop-culture essayist, book critic, editor, and sometime professor of creative writing and modern literature.
+Susann Cokal is a moody historical novelist, a pop-culture essayist, book critic, freelance editor, and sometime professor of creative writing and modern literature.
 She lives in a creepy old farmhouse in Richmond, Virginia, with seven cats, a big dog, a spouse, and some peacocks that supposedly belong to a neighbor.

 Susann's first young adult novel, The Kingdom of Little Wounds, received several national awards, including a silver medal from the American Library Association's Michael L. Printz Award series.
 Her books for adults, Mirabilis and Breath and Bones, received some nice notice too.
 Her shorter work has been published in a variety of literary journals and anthologies, such as Electric Lit, Cincinnati Review, Writers on the Job, The Saturday Evening Post, Prairie Schooner, Writers Ask, and The New York Times Book Review.

 Now I'll drop the third person and say thanks very much for visiting!

 In the far northern reaches of civilization, a mermaid leaves the sea to look for her land-dwelling mother among people as desperate for magic and miracles as they are for life and love.